apache/mxnet/docs/tutorials/index.md

 #### R

 - [Character Language Model using RNN](http://mxnet.io/tutorials/r/charRnnModel.html)
-*A simple example using an LSTM network to generate text, charecter by charecter, in the style of Shakespeare*
+*A simple example of using an LSTM network to generate text, charecter by charecter, in the style of Shakespeare*

 ### Speech Recognition